php-cache/documentation/docs/index.md

 If you are new to PSR-6 caching you may want to have a look at our [introduction](introduction.md).

 > Note: The PHP-cache organization has been pushing the limits of caching for many years.
-But currently we fall behind they quicker and better maintained [Symfony Cache](https://symfony.com/doc/current/components/cache.html).
+But currently we fall behind the quicker and better maintained [Symfony Cache](https://symfony.com/doc/current/components/cache.html).

 ## Cache pool implementations